khushnam-chauhan/ViewIt/README.md

 The Search Bar offers content categories like Movies, TV Shows, and Person.
 You can explore and play content from each category, and also discover related items under Content Data for a wider selection.

-You can easily logout from WATCHit™ by clicking the Logout button, located in the app's settings or menu.
+You can easily logout from WATCHit™ by clicking the Logout button.
 ![Screenshot 2025-01-22 215745](https://github.com/user-attachments/assets/a4813d00-09ae-4929-8124-33f28fe69ebc)
 __________________________